tthecoder15/T2A2-API-Webserver/README.md

 ## R5.
 Explain the features, purpose and functionalities of the object-relational mapping system (ORM) used in this app /6

 Object relational models (ORMs) are software packages that ease the conversion of code from one coding language into another language to interact with a relational database.
-In this application, SQLAlchemy is used to convert Python code to SQL for interaction with a PostgreSQL database.
-Using SQLAlchemy classes, the app contains models to create Pythonic objects that mirror entities stored in a connected relational database.
+In this application, SQLAlchemy is used to convert Python code to SQL.
+Using SQLAlchemy classes, the app contains models to create Pythonic objects that mirror entities stored in the connected database.
 This allows for object-oriented programming on the Pythonic side (Abba, 2022).
-Returned objects from the database are then interacted-with and sometimes altered, reformatted into SQL and sent for long-term storage in the connected database.
-Long-term storage is a particular advantage granted by ORMs and database storage as, otherwise, a Python application may not be able to preserve state between the app being started, closed and reopened (GeeksforGeeks, 2024).
+Returned objects from the database are then interacted with and sometimes altered before being reformatted into SQL and sent for long-term storage in the database.
+Long-term storage is a particular advantage granted by ORMs, otherwise, a Python application may not be able to preserve state between the app being started, closed and reopened (GeeksforGeeks, 2024).

-The app uses SQLAlchemy's provided classes and methods to mirror the entities in a connected database.
+The app uses SQLAlchemy's provided classes and methods to mirror the entities in the connected database.
 The following is an example of the "User" model built to interact with a "users" table in a connected relational database:

 ```Python
     class User(db.Model):